 "Don't you see?" said Bob.
-"He goes up to a house, rings the bell, pokes a packet of medicine without a direction into the servant's hand, and walks off.
-Servant takes it into the dining-parlor; master opens it, and reads the label: 'Draught to be taken at bed-time-pills as before-lotion as usual-the powder.
+"He goes up to a house, rings the area bell, pokes a packet of medicine without a direction into the servant's hand, and walks off.
+Servant takes it into the dining-parlor; master opens it, and reads the label: 'Draught to be taken at bed-time-pills as before-lotion as usual -the powder.
 From Sawyer's, late Nockemorf's.
 Physicians' prescriptions carefully prepared,' and all the rest of it.
 Shows it to his wife-she reads the label; it goes down to the servants-they read the label.
 Next day, boy calls: 'Very sorry-his mistake-immense business-great many parcels to deliver-Mr. Sawyer's compliments-late Nockemorf.'
 The name gets known, and that's the thing, my boy, in the medical way.
 Bless your heart, old fellow, it's better than all the advertising in the world.
-We have got one four-ounce bottle that's been to half the houses in Bristol, and hasn't done vet."
+We have got one four-ounce bottle that's been to half the houses in Bristol, and hasn't done yet."

-"Dear me, I see," observed Mr. Winkle; "what an excel-
+"Dear me, I see," observed Mr. Winkle; "what an

-lent plan!"
+excellent plan !"
 "Oh, Ben and I have hit upon a dozen such," replied Bob Sawyer, with great glee.
-"The lamp-lighter has eighteenpence a week to pull the night-bell for ten minutes every time he comes round; and my boy always rushes into church, just before the psalms, when the people have got nothing to do but look about 'em, and calls me out, with horror and dismay depicted on his countenance.
+"The lamp-lighter has eighteen-pence a week to pull the night-bell for ten minutes every time he comes round; and my boy always rushes into church, just before the psalms, when the people have got nothing to do but look about 'em, and calls me out, with horror and dismay depicted on his countenance.
 'Bless my soul,' every body says, 'somebody taken suddenly ill!
 Sawyer, late Nockemorf, sent for.
-What a business that young man has!'"
+What a business that young more immediately interested.
+We think we have hinted elsewhere, that Mr. Benjamin Allen had a way of becoming sentimental after brandy.
+The case is not a peculiar one, as we ourself can testify: having, on a few occasions, had to deal with patients who have been afflicted in a similar manner.
+At this precise period of his existence, Mr. Benjamin Allen had perhaps a greater predisposition to maudlinism than he had ever known before: the cause of which malady was briefly this.
+He had been staying nearly three weeks with Mr. Bob Sawyer; Mr. Bob Sawyer was not remarkable for temperance, nor was Mr. Benjamin Allen for the ownership of a very strong head; the consequence was, that, during the whole space of time just mentioned, Mr. Benjamin Allen had been wavering between intoxication partial, and intoxication com-

-At the termination of this disclosure of some of the mysteries of medicine, Mr. Bob Sawyer and his friend, Ben Allen, threw themselves back in their respective chairs, and laughed boisterously.
-When they had enjoyed the joke to their hearts' content, the discourse changed to topics in which Mr. Winkle was more immediately interested.
+At the termination of this disclosure of some of the mysteries of medicine, Mr. Bob Sawyer and his friend.
+Ben Allen, threw themselves back in their respective chairs, and laughed boisterously.
+When they had enjoyed the joke to their hearts' content, the discourse changed to topics in which Mr. Winkle was